-Although researchers have been investigating the disease for 150 years, there is still no known cure, and current treatment options may increase life expectancy by just a few months.
+Although researchers have been investigating the disease for 150 years but there is still no known cure.
+Current treatment options may increase life expectancy by just a few months.
 The typical age of onset is between the ages of 40 and 60 years, but it can occur any time between 20 to 80.
-Men are believed to be one-and-a-half times more likely to have the disease than women.
+Before the age of 65, slightly more men than women develop ALS.
+This sex difference disappears after age 70.

 ALS can be grouped in different ways.
 Most commonly used are two classifications based on the underlying cause of the disease, either sporadic (the most common form) or familial.
 Sometimes ALS is also classified by the clinical onset or progression of the disease.

 Sporadic ALS (sALS) makes up the other 90 percent of ALS cases in the U.S. Men are one and a half times more likely to be diagnosed with sALS than women.
 The cause of sALS is not well understood, but research has connected it with various different sources.
 Around 10 percent of sALS cases have a known genetic mutation.
 Other correlations are found in environmental factors, such as active duty involvement in U.S. military service and smoking.
 Other factors such as stress, poor sleep, trauma, and strenuous physical exertion may also be involved in the development of sALS.